apicco/trajectory_alignment/_wiki/The-trajectory-class.md

 **`.lifetime( round = 2 )`** computes the lifetime of the trajectory and rounds it to 'round' number of float digits.

 **`.time( delta_t , unit )`** times the trajectory using the frame information.
 Frames are spaced by delta_t of given unit. `.time()` operates only if the `.t()` attribute is empty.

+**`.n_mol( N , N_err )`** use the measure of the average number of molecules present in the spots (N) and its error estimate (N_err) to compute an estimate from the flurescence intensity profile of the trajectory of the number of molecules and its error.

 ## Input and output